Polymer/vscode-plugin/README.md

 ## Developing

+Want to contribute to the polymer vscode plugin itself?
+Great!

-> Node: Most of the vscode plugin's logic exists in the [Polymer Editor Service], so most changes will involve modifying that and using `npm link polymer-editor-service` in this package.
+> Note: Most of the vscode plugin's logic exists in the [Polymer Editor Service], so most changes will involve modifying that and using `npm link polymer-editor-service` in this package.

-To develop:
+Launching a debug version of the vscode plugin is very simple:

     npm install
     code .